wincent/docvim/doc/lua.md

             | var | functioncall | `(´ exp `)`
 ```

-And we can express that in a form that avoids right-recursive rules, where `{...}` indicates "zero or more repetitions" and can be expressed in terms of a loop rather than a left-recursive call:
+And we can express that in a form that avoids right-recursive rules, where `{...}` indicates "zero or more repetitions" and can be expressed in terms of a loop rather than a right-recursive call:

 ```
 exp ::= primary { binop primary }